thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_HTTP_Server.desc.md

 ![](https://i.imgur.com/MM0aAYD.png)

 Manually restarting a Node.js HTTP server gets old fast.
 Plus, it's easy to forgot to do it every time you refactor your code.
-To speed up your development workflow, let's use a command-line utility, called [Nodemon](http://nodemon.io/), that'll run your server with Node.js and automatically restart it when the server's code changes.
+To speed up your development workflow, let's use a command-line utility, called [Nodemon](http://nodemon.io/), that'll run your server with Node.js and automatically restart it when the code changes.

 To get started, use use NPM to install the `nodemon` package globally.